micromata/Baumeister/README.md

 }
 ```

-`vendor.bundleCSS` and `vendor.includeStaticFiles` makes it possible to include additional dependencies without touching any webpack config.
+`vendor.bundleCSS` and `vendor.includeStaticFiles` make it possible to include additional dependencies without touching any webpack config.
 These settings are explained in depth in the section  [Using external libraries](#using-external-libraries) within this document.

 The ramifications of changing the `useHandlebars` setting are explained in the section [Writing markup (static sites vs. single page apps)](#writing-markup-static-sites-vs-single-page-apps).